kearnz/markov-yelp-reviews/README.md

 ## To Do

 This project barely scratches the surface of what can be done with n-grams and Markov chains.
-Below are some examples of directions I'm considering, in addition to other miscellaneous improvements necessary to make the package more useable.
+Some directions I'm considering, in addition to other miscellaneous improvements necessary to make the package more useable, are: